-The fund may exhibit markedly increased volatility on account of its composition and its investment strategy.
-The price per unit may thus be subject to substantial downward or upward fluctuation, even within short periods of time.
+The fund may exhibit increased volatility on account of its composition and its investment strategy.
+The price per unit may thus be subject to considerable downward or upward fluctuation, even within short periods of time.

 Explanation of the fund's risk profile

-The performance of the fund is influenced in particular by the following factors, which give rise to both opportunities and risks:
+The performance of the fund is influenced in

+particular by the following factors, which give rise

+to both opportunities and risks:

 - Risk of price changes in equities

 - Currency risk

+- Risks associated with the acceptance of collateral

 - Concentration risk